 It takes about 40 days to transform raw hides into unique and durable vegetable tanned leather.
 This process is natural, environmentally friendly and it creates leather that maintains its beauty and luster.

-Leather created by this process is 3 times more durable and valuable than its chromium counterpart.
+Natural leather that is created by this process is 2.5 times more valuable than its chrome tanned or "shoe leather" counterpart.